OWASP/www-project-mobile-top-10/2016-risks/m1-improper-platform-usage.md

 **Exploitability EASY**

 The attack vectors correspond to the same attack vectors available through the traditional OWASP Top Ten.
-Any exposed API call can serve as attack vector here.
+Any exposed API call can serve as an attack vector here.

 # Security Weakness

 **Prevalence COMMON** <br />
 **Detectability AVERAGE**

-In order for this vulnerability to be exploited, the organization must expose a web service or API call that is consumed by the mobile app.
+For this vulnerability to be exploited, the organization must expose a web service or API call that is consumed by the mobile app.
 The exposed service or API call is implemented using insecure coding techniques that produce an OWASP Top Ten vulnerability within the server.
-Through the mobile interface, an adversary is able to feed malicious inputs or unexpected sequences of events to the vulnerable endpoint.
+Through the mobile interface, an adversary can feed malicious inputs or unexpected sequences of events to the vulnerable endpoint.
 Hence, the adversary realizes the original OWASP Top Ten vulnerability on the server.

 # Technical Impacts